Check a Website’s Reputation with Website Categorization API and Other Tools

 So what do you do this with data?
 Pooling the customers’ domains into categories can help sales and marketing teams identify which industries to prioritize.
 They can then come up with informed strategies that would yield a more significant profit margin for their companies.

 Not all site visitors are prospective customers, however.
-And neither should everyone be welcome with open arms.
+And neither should everyone be welcomed with open arms.
 If you’re a cybersecurity specialist, you already know that businesses must be wary of threat actors that want to gain access to their networks and prey on their customers.
 This is illustrated by one threat in particular — e-commerce formjacking.

 E-commerce formjacking, which we explored by using Magecart attacks, involves implanting malicious code into the forms that online buyers fill in when placing their orders on online shops.
 This code allows attackers to steal users’ credit card information as they input it into the checkout page.

 Importantly, Magecart refers to an attack category, that is, e-commerce formjacking, and not a specific organization or entity.
-Several cybercriminal groups have used Magecart in high-profile attacks. like those that targeted British Airways, Ticketmaster, and Newegg.
+Several cybercriminal groups have used Magecart in high-profile attacks.

 The latest report on Magecart incidents revealed that more than 17,000 domains fell prey to the threat.
 Even worse, experts say they see no end to the attacks any time soon.
 The only course of action left for businesses then is to beef up the security of their e-commerce sites.